Transformers: Rescue Bots Academy: Production

 Shortly after its acquisition by Hasbro, Boulder Media Limited started developing a Transformers series, The series was first announced on June 7, 2017, with Transformers: Rescue Bots officially ending production. along with Transformers: Cyberverse.

 On July 16, 2017, voice actor D.C.
 Douglas, who voiced Chase in Transformers: Rescue Bots, announced that he would not reprise his role in this series.
-He has also confirmed that the voice cast for this series are non-union New York-based voice actors.
+He has also confirmed that the voice cast for this series are non-union New York–based voice actors.

 On July 23, 2017, Ben Ward joined the series as writer.

 On August 4, 2017, at Hasbro Investor Day 2017, the show's runtime was announced to be 11 minutes.

 On December 25, 2017, it was revealed that the first season consists of 52 11-minute episodes.

 On March 21, 2018, the series was announced to air on Discovery Family in Fall 2018.

 A trailer was released on April 6, 2018.

 On September 5, 2018, Ciarán Morrison and Mick O'Hara joined the series as writers.
 Additionally, the series was renewed for a second season of another 52 11-minute episodes.

 A poster was released on October 3, 2018, and the release date has been rescheduled back to 2019.

 A sneak peek consisting of the first two episodes aired on December 8, 2018.
 The series began proper airings on January 5, 2019.

 In late 2020, it was announced that the show would end production after the Season 2 finale, ending the show with the same number of episodes as its predecessor.

 Broadcast and release

-In the United States, the series premiered with a two episode sneak peek on December 8, 2018 and officially premiered on January 5, 2019, on Discovery Family.
-It premiered on Nickelodeon in Germany, Nick Jr. in India, TiJi in France, Frisbee in Italy, Tiny Pop in the UK, TVP ABC in Poland, Karusel in Russia, Treehouse TV in Canada, Minimax in CEE and Arutz HaYeladim in Israel.
+In the United States, the series premiered with a two episode sneak peek on December 8, 2018, and officially premiered on January 5, 2019, on Discovery Family.
+It premiered on Nickelodeon in Germany, Nick Jr. in India, TiJi in France, Frisbee in Italy, e-Junior in the United Arab Emirates, Tiny Pop in the UK, TVP ABC in Poland, Karusel in Russia, Treehouse TV in Canada, Minimax in CEE and Arutz HaYeladim in Israel.

+The show aired on reruns on Discovery Family until March 2023.